edwardcrompton/drupalcampdublin/slidenotes.md

 Slide 1
 -------

-Developer friends and have been telling me for some time that virtualisation is old hat, I should be using Docker and containerisation.

-A barrier to adopting containerisation with Docker has for me been getting my head around some of the fundamental concepts.

-To start with I couldn't fully realise the advantages of containerisation in my development workflow because some of the central concepts were less than intuitive.
+Been told for a while that virtual machines are old hat.

+Fundamental concepts are a barrier.

+Fully realising the advntages of containerisation means grasping some central concepts.

-I'm going to take you through FOUR of the important realisations I've had during my growing understanding of docker and hopefully provide you with a good foundation to start exploring Docker as a solution for your own Drupal development and deployment.
+I'm going to take you through FOUR of the important realisations I've had.

+Hopefully provide you with a good foundation to start exploring Docker as a solution for your own Drupal development and deployment.

 Slide 2
 -------